Our Staff

 Pennsylvania Academy of Fine Arts, Illustration

-As a Collection, Content, and Engagement Specialist, Julia Yun assists with communications outreach and documentation of the archives and print collection.
+As Collection, Content, and Engagement Specialist, Julia Yun assists with communications outreach and documentation of the archives and print collection.

 Attending Drexel University, Julia is a Global Studies major with a concentration in Culture, Arts, and Media, a minor in Asian Studies and soon set to pursue a second minor in Graphic Design.
 Within Global Studies, she hopes to hone her knowledge within Korean culture and history in relation to the longstanding traditions of Korean art and intersectionality of the Korean American experience.